 “The next step is to leave PharmaChk in Ghana for three months in real-world scenarios such as large public hospitals and see what happens,” he says.
 “We want to demonstrate that we can handle a small problem really well, then expand it.”

-Between 2014 and 2016 Wirtz was the cochair of The Lancet Commission on Essential Medicines Policies, which last year published a 74-page report on the global availability of necessary drugs, including an investigation of the quality and safety of drugs in developing nations.
-The commission found several reasons for hope: some countries are stepping up efforts to agree on quality standards, and several new technologies, including cell phone apps, promise to help health providers and consumers detect problematic drugs.
+Between 2014 and 2016, Wirtz was the cochair of The Lancet Commission on Essential Medicines Policies, which in 2016 published a 74-page report on the global availability of necessary drugs, including an investigation of the quality and safety of drugs in developing nations.
+The commission found several reasons for hope: some countries are stepping up efforts to agree on quality standards, and several new technologies, including mobile phone apps, promise to help health providers and consumers detect problematic drugs.
 But the commission also reported some bad news: “The sophistication of falsified medicines seems to be increasing, as does their number,” adding that the perceived increase may be the result of better reporting.

 “The problem of quality-assured medicine is so important, not just in terms of harm, but in terms of efficiency,” says Wirtz.
 “Particularly in low- and middle-income countries, where there are very little resources, it’s very important to have products that actually work.
 Otherwise we waste scarce resources.”